 Articling students review motion and appeal materials, research a broad range of legal issues and prepare pre- and post-hearing memoranda of fact and law.
-They may also be asked to review, edit and comment on draft reasons for judgments and/or assist justices with speeches and academic papers and presentations.
+They may also be asked to review, edit and comment on draft reasons for judgments or application decisions, and/or assist justices with speeches and academic papers and presentations.

 Students are encouraged to complete the Canadian Centre for Professional Legal Education (CPLED) program during their articling term with the Court.

 Students receive a comprehensive orientation to the Court of Appeal of Alberta and its legal research resources at the commencement of their articles.